FAQ

 If you know your tank's demand: enter your daily alkalinity drop in dKH, plus your calcium and magnesium demand in ppm/day.
 The calculator outputs exact mL/day for each chemistry and tells you how long one packet lasts.

 Adding salts to half the water first prevents caking at the bottom.
 The full 60-second shake ensures complete dissolution.
-The stock is ready when it's clear — if you see cloudiness, shake again and wait.
+The stock is ready when it's clear.
+If you see cloudiness.
+Shake again and wait.

 The mixing guide on the calculator page has a step-by-step animation if you want to see each stage.